The Chamber Welcomes Gifts of Cash, Bequests and Estate Gifts

 Alternatively, you can designate Surprise Regional Chamber of Commerce as a beneficiary of a retirement plan or life insurance policy.
 To do so, contact the retirement plan administrator or life insurance company and complete the appropriate beneficiary designation form

 Planning Your Bequest

-- An unrestricted bequest allows the university to determine how to use the funds based on its most pressing needs.
-Unrestricted bequests are extremely valuable because the university can use them to flexibly meet its future needs.
+- An unrestricted bequest allows the Chamber to determine how to use the funds based on its most pressing needs.
+Unrestricted bequests are extremely valuable because the Chamber can use them to flexibly meet its future needs.

 - A restricted bequest directs assets to a specific program or our building fund.
 The sample language below shows how to word gifts to be restricted to specific schools or for Because each restricted bequest is unique, the Surprise Regional Chamber of Commerce encourages donors considering this type of gift to speak with a member of our staff about the appropriate language.